 Consider having insurance

-For the majority of people, this is a must-have if they are going to travel.
+For most people, this is a must-have if they travel.
 There are numerous tourist insurance policies and options available, but most of them cover emergency medical treatment, trip cancellation, evacuation, and lost baggage issues.

 When you travel, you risk putting yourself in danger of disease and other accidents.
 Travel insurance is important for every seasoned traveler.
 Purchase one that includes both health and property coverage.
 From compensation for lost luggage to emergency evacuations, there are constant instances of travelers catching staph, malaria, parasites, or other maladies.
 Travel insurance is a tool that can save you a lot of money if something awful happens while you’re far away from home.

-After reviewing local information and essential documentation, think about the type of insurance that is best for you before going.
+After reviewing local information and essential documentation, consider the type of insurance that is best for you before going.
 There are dozens of companies and services that provide various sorts of insurance, including:

 - In the case of a crisis in the region you’re visiting, be sure to have emergency evacuation insurance.